ayushdangwal29/STKPP_WebApp/RENDER_DEPLOYMENT.md

 - **Backend**: Flask API on Render (Web Service)
 - **Frontend**: React/Vite on Render (Static Site or Web Service)

+## ⚡ Important: GPU Dependencies Removed

+Your backend has been optimized for Render deployment by removing unnecessary GPU dependencies (torch, transformers, CUDA stack).

+**Result:**
+- ✓ Build time: 2-3 minutes (was 15-30+ minutes)
+- ✓ Image size: ~500-700 MB (was 3-5 GB)
+- ✓ Runs on free Render tier (was crashing on limited memory)
+- ✓ All features preserved: stock data, AI analysis, predictions, currency conversion

+See `backend/RENDER_OPTIMIZATION.md` for full details.

 ## Backend Deployment

 ### 1. Create Backend Repository on Render